Les Orchard <me@lmorchard.com>

 TL;DR: he / him; old adhd cat dad; tinkerer; serial enthusiast; editor-at-large for lmorchard.com

 This page collects a bunch of the stuff I do online.
-If you feel like it, drop me an email or a toot — or find me in one of the other usual places below.
+If you feel like it, send me an email at

 Blog (blog.lmorchard.com)